Local Fr\'echet functional regression in manifolds from time-correlated bivariate curve data: Simulation study

 \section{Simulation study}

-In the simulations of this section we consider $\mathcal{M}=\mathbb{S}_2\subset \mathbb{R}^3,$ the unit sphere in $\mathbb{R}^{3}$ satisfying conditions (i)--(ii).
-We have generated a time correlated bivariate curve sample of size $n=100 $ evaluated in $\mathbb{S}_2,$ by applying the simulation algorithm implemented in \cite{Torresetal2024}.
-Specifically, a family of strictly stationary and ergodic time correlated vector diffusion processes driven by vectorial Brownian motion is first generated.
-They are scaled by the inverse of the supremum norm of their trajectories to be embedded into the unit ball of the Banach space of continuous functions.
-The inverse von Mises-Fisher transform is then applied to the one-dimensional time projections of the scaled vector diffusion processes in the family considered.
-The resulting regressor curve observations, generated at 1000 temporal nodes, are displayed in Figure \ref{Fig:1.1} for times $s=10,20,30,40,50,60,70,80,90,100.$
+We restrict here our attention to the sphere $\mathcal{M}=\mathbb{S}_2\subset \mathbb{R}^3.$ The simulation algorithm introduced in \cite{Torresetal2024} is implemented to generate a time correlated bivariate curve sample of size $n=100 $ evaluated in $\mathbb{S}_2.$ This algorithm pointwise applies the von Mises-Fisher inverse transform to the normalized, by the supremum norm, trajectories of a diffusion processes driven by vector Brownian motion with correlated components.
+The regressor curve observations at 1000 temporal nodes are displayed in Figure \ref{Fig:1.1}, for times $s=10,20,30,40,50,60,70,80,90,100.$

-A uniform grid of $20000\times 20000$ nodes (see left--hand side of Figure \ref{Fig:1.2}) is generated in the spherical region where the support of the regressor marginal probability measure lies to compute its empirical Fr\'echet curve mean $\widehat{\mu}_{X_{0},\mathcal{M}}$ (see right--hand side of Figure \ref{Fig:1.2}).
+To compute the empirical Fr\'echet curve mean $\widehat{\mu}_{X_{0},\mathcal{M}}$ (see right--hand side of Figure \ref{Fig:1.2}), an uniform spherical grid with $20000\times 20000$ nodes is generated over a region containing the support of the regressor marginal probability measure (see left-hand side of Figure \ref{Fig:1.2}).